tc39/proposal-concurrency-control/README.md

 ## Proposal

-This proposal consists of 3 major components: a Governor interface, the Semaphore class, and the AsyncIterator.prototype integration.
+This proposal consists of 3 major components: a Governor interface, the CountingGovernor class, and the AsyncIterator.prototype integration.

 ### Governor